Parkland student: CNN gave me 'scripted' questions on guns

 The left-leaning cable news network denied the charge in a tweet, saying "There is absolutely no truth to this."

 Haab said he was asked to prepare a speech and some questions, and he was planning to ask about school safety, and the possibility of using veterans as armed security guards in schools, but was rejected by CNN.
-After being told he had to ask a scripted question, Haab decided not to attend the town hall.
+He said that after being told he had to ask a scripted question, Haab decided not to attend the town hall.

 "I don't think that it's going get anything accomplished.
 It's not gonna ask the true questions that all the parents and teachers and students have,” Haab said.

-Note: EDITOR’S NOTE: After student Colton Haab said a CNN producer insisted he use a question that the network scripted for him, the student’s father, Glenn, forwarded an email to media outlets including Fox News, claiming it served as proof.
-On Tuesday, Feb.
-27, Glenn Haab acknowledged he omitted words in that email, but added, “There was nothing malicious behind it.”